boyerjason700/Kickstarter-analysis/README.md

 - What are some limitations of this dataset?
   - Can not conclude from data set why campaigns were canceled when goal fully met
+  - What role marketing played on project outcomes

 - What are some other possible tables and/or graphs that we could create?
   - Relation between staff picks and outcomes